treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 Example:

-Suppose that we made some changes on the copied table `inventory` on schema `example_branch` and we want to see the changes before merging back to `inventory` on schema `default`.
+Suppose that we made some changes on the copied table `inventory` on schema `example_branch` and we want to view the changes before merging back to `inventory` on schema `default`.

 Hive:
 ``` bash